 The Company continues to monitor and adapt to changing market conditions including but not limited to the ongoing impact of the COVID-19 pandemic.
 See "Risk Factors".
 The Hamilton Facility has implemented precautionary measures to ensure the safety of the staff and product, including limiting visits to the site to essential personnel only, ensuring proper protocols around sanitation, mask usage and physical distancing and ensuring potentially exposed employees remain in self-quarantine for the appropriate period.
-However, cultivation is continuing and ongoing and additional licensed space available in the processing centre allows for better physical distancing among our cultivation and processing employees.
-The Company has applied for wage subsidies from the Canadian federal government under the Canada Emergency Wage Subsidy and received one payment to date, with a second payment expected imminently.
+However, cultivation is continuing and ongoing and additional licensed space available in the processing centre allows for better physical distancing among the Company's cultivation and processing employees.
+The Company has applied for wage subsidies from the Canadian federal government under the Canada Emergency Wage Subsidy ("CEWS") and received two payments totaling \$986.